Patti LaBelle on Thanksgiving Fights, Pies, and Why You Shouldn’t Call Her Diva

 Patti LaBelle slow down?
 Never.
 At 73, the legendary singer is warming up.
 She recently inked a deal with Fox to join the network’s show Star this spring.
 But before that happens, her Cooking Channel show Patti LaBelle’s Place will head into its second season later this month, and her new Christmas album, “Home for the Holidays With Friends,” will debut the day after Thanksgiving.
-The Cut chatted with the legendary alto and pneumonia-awareness advocate about staying healthy during the holidays, why she doesn’t like the term “diva,” and of course, her unforgettable “Patti pies.”
+The Cut chatted with the legendary alto and pneumococcal pneumonia-awareness advocate about staying healthy during the holidays, why she doesn’t like the term “diva,” and of course, her unforgettable “Patti pies.”

 How I manage my nutrition around the holidays: I’ve learned to cook for other people, and then I cook for my diabetic self.
 My family always begs for the potato salad, the macaroni, and the fried chicken, but for me I sauté a piece of fish with habanero pepper, some kale greens, and add a salad.
 That’s going to be a good dinner.
 I’m used to eating the proper foods for my age now.
 I’m just really trying to stay alive.
 I exercise as much as I can and cook my own food because then I’ll know what I have in my stomach.